Open-Pectus/Open-Pectus/DEVELOPMENT.md

   Running --> Running: [error]
 ```

+Notes:
+- When entering the Stopped state (on `interpreter.stop()`), the program state is reset.

 ### 7.3.3 Aggregator states
 The aggregator manages a number of Engines and tracks the state of each one.

+TODO add state diagram based on 7.9 below.

+Notes:
+- Persistance of run state is based changes on the `run_id` system tag.
+If no longer set, save as recent run.

 ## 7.9 Aggregator states per engine

+TODO this section is outdated.
+Remove once 7.3.3 is updated.

 ```mermaid
 stateDiagram-v2
     Engine_Unknown --> Engine_Registered: [engine registers]